openshift/runbooks/alerts/cluster-monitoring-operator/NodeFilesystemSpaceFillingUp.md

 ## Impact

-- Potential service disruptions on the OpenShift node
+- Potential service disruptions on the affected node
-- Pods may fail to create or run due to insufficient storage
+- Pods failing to create or run due to insufficient storage
-- Image pulls may fail if `/var/lib/containers` is affected
+- Failures in pulling images
-- Node may become unschedulable if critical system partitions fill up
+- The node becoming unschedulable if critical system partitions fill up
-- etcd may crash if `/var/lib/etcd` fills up (on control plane nodes)
+- Possible crashes of key components (e.g., etcd on control-plane nodes), causing instability

+This list is not exhaustive; other problems may arise from insufficient disk space, impacting the stability and availability of services running on OpenShift.

 ## Diagnosis